-a large extent and/or re-stored from a Figure 3-2 Contersash window, open conservation point of view.
+The outer window can be preserved to a large extent and/or re-stored from a conservation point of view.
 If need be, only intruder alarm sensors (contacts) need to be integrated into the outer window to monitor opening and closing.
 The outer window also needs to be sufficiently stable and robust in order to install an intruder alarm system that is almost 100 percent false-alarm-proof.
 It is necessary to decide on a case-by-case basis to what extent the window pane needs to be replaced by alarm glass (glass with integrated surveillance features) or whether another type of protection against penetration is required.